Note: This page is under construction. Photographs will be switched out as better ones are taken to better illustrate the differences.

 Round reflector replaced with coffin reflector.

-Many Canada-made models and certain England-made models retained a single pair of stays.
+Certain models, usually non-England-made retained a single pair of stays.

 Different countries of production often used different reflectors.